 Most Important Rule: - Only create real beers.
 Do not create parody beers, or beers named based off of current events.
 If the beer doesn't exist, do not create it.
 Any one who violates this rule - will automatically have their beer creations rights revoked.
 If you don't know - if it's a beer, read this: http://untp.beer/BeverageGuidelines

 Do not include the name of the Brewery in the title of the beer.
 For example, Sierra Nevada Celebration Ale should have a title of Celebration Ale and not include the Brewery.
 Notable exceptions: Any beer from Samuel Adams must include it in the beer name.
 This is because Samuel Adams is not the Brewery, Boston Beer Company is.

-Only "vintage" a beer if its listed on the label/bottle or if the recipe changes from year to year or the year is listed on the bottle.
+Only add the vintage year if the year is part of the label artwork.
+"Bottled On" and "Best Before" dates are not valid for this.
 For example, Bigfoot from Sierra Nevada has the year on the bottle cap.
 So you would add the beer as "Bigfoot (2011)".
 If the beer is cellar aged, do not create a new beer but rather include the vintage in the comments.